antoinefalisse/antoinefalisse.github.io/_portfolio/OpenCap.md

   <img src="/images/OpenCap-worflow.jpg">
 </p>

 OpenCap is open-source, under Apache 2.0 license, and available on GitHub.
 The backend can be found in [this repository](https://github.com/stanfordnmbl/opencap-core).
 To estimate kinetics (ie, musculoskeletal forces), OpenCap relies on muscle-driven musculoskeletal simulations.
 You can find example of how to generate such simulations in [this repository](https://github.com/stanfordnmbl/opencap-processing).
+More details in [the preprint](https://www.biorxiv.org/content/10.1101/2022.07.07.499061v1) of our paper.